tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/3/Activities/07-Stu_Identifying_Common_Vulnerabilities/README.md

    * Reentrancy Attack

-   * Lack of proper user balance checks
+   * Logical errors/lack of propper checks

 3. Next go back and fix any issues that the you are able to uncover.
 Remember that you've learned everything you need to know to fix these common problems.

 4. Once you have fixed all of the vulnerabilities present in your smart contract; compile and deploy the new contract onto your local `ganache` network.

+### Challenge:

+There is another logical bug in the smart contrat that is much harder to spot.
+Can you find it?